Summer

 $300 / week includes all utilities, air conditioning, internet, laundry, access to screening room, second floor balcony deck with grill, biweekly professional cleaning of common spaces.

 The Summer Documentary Labs are split between residents and non-residents.
-Six to eight resident participants live in the two-floor residency at 352 Onderdonk Avenue, while non-resident participants set up their housing independently or already live in NYC.
+Six resident participants live in the two-floor residency at 352 Onderdonk Avenue, while non-resident participants set up their housing independently or already live in NYC.

 International applicants have priority for the residency option, as we have found that it can be difficult to arrange short-term housing when arriving in NYC from abroad.
 However, any applicant to the program may choose to be considered for a spot in the residency because they are attracted to the kind of dynamic interaction and inspiration that can come from an intentional living arrangement.
 Having a place to come back to after the intense days in the lab, where roommates share a vision and are involved in an ongoing experience, is something pretty unique.